knoxa/knoxa.github.io/text/names/index.md

 [Formal Component Analysis (FCA)](https://en.wikipedia.org/wiki/Formal_concept_analysis) gives insight into how _objects_ are related through shared _attributes_.
 I could treat each name as an object and each token as an attribute.
 Instead, I'll do it the other way round: Objects are tokens, and the attributes of each token are all the names in which that token features.
 This choice makes it easy to eliminate tokens that aren't discrimantory by simply deleting the object.
-As we'll see later, it also make sit easier to add objects to the analysis.
+As we'll see later, it also makes it easier to add objects to the analysis.

 ### Similar names